What Ever Happened to Baby Jane? (novel)

 What Ever Happened to Baby Jane? is an American psychological horror novel by Henry Farrell published in 1960 by Rinehart & Company.
 The novel has earned a cult following, and has been adapted for the screen twice, in 1962 and 1991.

+Some say the novel was based on the Janes sisters who were born in Aurora, IL.
+The family moved from Aurora to Hollywood about 1902 and opened a school in a house they built in 1903.
+It was one of a parcel of model Victorian homes developed by H. J. Whitley on what was then Prospect Avenue (renamed Hollywood Boulevard in 1910).The school was for the children of silent film stars such as Charlie Chaplin, Jesse Lasky, Douglas Fairbanks Sr., Thomas Ince and Wallace Beery.
+It was called The Misses Janes School of Hollywood.

 Plot

-This Gothic story deals with two aging sisters, Jane and Blanche Hudson, who are living alone together in a decaying Hollywood mansion.
+This Gothic story deals with two sisters, Jane and Blanche Hudson, who are living alone together in a decaying Hollywood mansion.
 A former child star of early vaudeville known as "Baby Jane", Jane was doted upon by her father due to her success on the stage while Blanche lived in her shadow, neglected.
-However, their roles were reversed after the death of their parents due to influenza when both children moved to Los Angeles to live with an aunt.
+However, their roles were reversed after the death of their parents; both children moved to Los Angeles to live with an aunt.
 Blanche was favored by directors for her blonde hair and regal beauty, and finally decided to pursue a successful film career.
-Blanche became a star, while Jane, whose attempts at making movies always resulted in failure, languished in her shadow.
+Blanche became a star, while a string of flops cost Jane her fame and popularity.
 Blanche managed to keep her sister's career alive by having a clause in her contract stipulating that Jane have a role in every film in which Blanche appeared, but these were always minor parts that relegated Jane to the same neglect Blanche had suffered.